-Eco (Atlantic) Guyana Inc. ("Eco Guyana"), the Company's wholly owned subsidiary, currently holds a 15% interest in the Orinduik Block offshore Guyana governed by a petroleum agreement between the Company, the Government of Guyana, Tullow Guyana B.V. and TOQAP Guyana B.V. (the "Orinduik License").
+Eco (Atlantic) Guyana Inc. ("Eco Guyana"), the Company's wholly owned subsidiary, currently (as of 20 November 2023) holds a 75% interest in the Orinduik Block offshore Guyana governed by a petroleum agreement between the Company, the Government of Guyana, Tullow Guyana B.V. and TOQAP Guyana B.V. (the "Orinduik License").